Gimi818/CinemaMicroService/README.md

     POST localhost:8222/api/v1/book/1/1
     Enter the user ID and then the film ID.
     Choose the ticket type NORMAL or REDUCE if you are a student, you are qualified for a discount.
     Select the currency in which you would like to receive the ticket price, you can choose from 34 currencies.
-    Send request localhost:8222/api/v1/codes and check available currencies.
     Enter the row number or seat number.
     JSON:
     {